FUE HAIR TRANSPLANT PHILADELPHIA, PA

 A doctor who can only perform FUE is not a trained hair transplant surgeon.
 He is denying patients the best option in the Hair Transplant industry if he cannot or won’t offer FUT.
 This is not only illegal and unethical, but also a violation to many state medical regulations.

 A doctor who is able to provide both can be trusted to deliver the best possible treatment for each patient.
-FUE practitioners may claim to perform FUT, but they don’t.
+FUE hair transplant practitioners in Philadelphia, PA, may claim to perform FUT, but they don’t.
 This is a warning to hair loss patients.

 Illegal FUE practices: